benhami1ton/SE-Pictogram-Maintenance/docs/index.md

 	print "%s Moved into Completed directory." % thisLayer.parent.name

 # Loop through selected glyphs, to check if there's a new glyph.
-If there is, it deletes the paths of the selected glyph, imports the new ones, resizes them to the UPM
+If there is, it deletes
+# the paths of the selected glyph, imports the new ones, resizes them to the UPM.
 for thisLayer in myLayers:
     thisEPSfile = "%s.eps" % (thisLayer.parent.name)
     if os.path.exists(thisEPSfile):